| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 distributed, or sold under the terms and conditions of any

 of the Open Patent Pools of this license.
+The limitation leads to an interesting dilemma.
+Someone

 might build a work out of parts for which he may individually